anandvihari71/anandvihari71/README.md

 Java
 ========
-**SonarQube** Configuration(you can do it by local install(jar,war file),local Docker image(its just container or you can call it as server),AWS EC2, AWS EKS Cluster, AWS ECS Managed kubernatis), **Pre-requisites**
+**SonarQube** Configuration(you can do it by local install(jar,war file),local Docker image(its just container or you can call it as server),AWS EC2, AWS EKS Cluster, AWS ECS Managed kubernatis)

+**Pre-requisites**
 **a)** add jacoco and sonar-maven plugins in pom.xml
 <build>